zaanwar/GWAS_Catalog_Pipeline/README.md

 To adjust the pipeline for your own input, you will want to **modify the input file in the full_run folder named `example_SPrediScan_output.csv`**.
 You can either upload your own PrediXcan results and rename it as this or change the file pathway in the `data.manip.R` to instead read in your file.
 <br>
 <br>
-Additionally, you will need to **adjust the `Filtering_script.py` with an EFO_list that matches your `inputs/unique_ID-pheno.csv` output**.
-The EFO_list needs to contain the ENSG gene name paired with the EFO ID value for the phenotype.
-We've included a file called `Phenotype names + EFO ID` that contains a dictionary of common phenotype traits and their corresponding EFO ID values as a resource.
+Additionally, you will need to **adjust the `Phenotype + EFO_ID_table.csv` file**.
+The table needs to contain the phenotype trait description with the EFO ID value for the phenotype.
+The file currenlty contains some common phenotype traits and their corresponding EFO ID values as a resource.
 Elsewise, you can look up the EFO ID on Ontology Search (https://www.ebi.ac.uk/ols/ontologies/efo).

 ### Finding the outputs
 All desired output files (full_snptrait_table.csv, output_related.txt, output_unrelated.txt) will be available in the `outputs` directory.
 Results from the filtering of the raw PrediXcan results are available in the `inputs` directory.
 Use the guide below for help.